 During her 13 years working for HMPPS she has gained experience of accredited Offending Behaviour Programmes (OBPs), both in groups and individually, as a facilitator and treatment manager.
 She has taken on the role of Therapy Manager on a Democratic Therapeutic Community (DTC) and was the Clinical Lead of a Psychological Informed Planned Environment (PIPE).
 Within this role she was integral to setting up a PIPE in a category C establishment and working towards achieving the Enabling Environment (EE) award.
 Sally has most recently held the position of Senior Registered Psychologist within a Progression Regime, designed for offenders unable to progress to open conditions.

 Sally is experienced in using a range of psychological assessment tools and completing formulations, with both adult and adolescent populations.
-She has completed psychological risk assessments in relation to personality disorder, general violence, domestic violence and sexual offending, and has experience of providing evidence to Parole Boards.
+She has completed psychological risk assessments in relation to personality disorder, general violence, intimate partner violence, sexual offending and fire setting, and has experience of providing evidence to Parole Boards.
 She has been involved in Safeguarding and worked as a Negotiator Advisor and also has experience of staff training, holding positions as a national trainer for JETS (Juvenile OBP) and Negotiator training.